costaber/omni-flow/README.md

 }
 ```

-To create the workflow behavior is required to define one or more steps within the **steps** field.
-A step has a name
-(identifier), description, and the context.
+The basic unit in this architecture is the Step, which, as the name suggests, represents a data processing unit with a
+small objective, such as incrementing a number by one.
+A Step consists of metadata, such as name (identifier) and
+description, which are human-readable and informative fields.
+The context of a step corresponds to the step behavior and
+purpose, for example, make HTTP requests, assign variables, and use conditions like if-else, or when Kotlin expressions.
 All the fields are mandatory.
-The context of a step corresponds to the step
-behavior, for example, make HTTP requests, assign variables, and use conditions like if-else, or when Kotlin expressions.
-Currently, is supported by three types of contexts: **Assign**, **Call**, and **Conditional**.
+Currently, is supported by three types of contexts: `Assign`, `Call`, and `Conditional`.

 ```kotlin
 step {